etignone/Deep-Reinforcement-Learning---Udacity-Nanodegree/Projects/Continuous_Control_Project/Report.md

 **1. Actor network**

 The neural network has three fully connected layers with uniform weight initialization.
+As an input it takes a state and outputs the best possible possible action given that the agent is in that very specific state (a.k.a. deterministic opitmal policy).
 The dimension of the layers are:

   1st layer: